Connect with others who understand.

 Your doctor may want you to take a smaller dose if diuretics make you too dehydrated.
 The medications could also lead to other side effects like headaches, muscle cramps, or high blood sugar levels.

-10. Always Tell Your Doctor About Signs of Edema
+10. You Should Always Tell Your Doctor About Signs of Edema

 Edema can be serious or even life-threatening, so it’s essential to address it right away.
 Tell your doctor if you gain a few pounds within a single day or if you gain weight a couple of days in a row.